Scoresby Sound

 On the northern side of the mouth of the Scoresby Sound stands Ittoqqortoormiit, the only permanent settlement in the region, with a population of 469 (in 2010).

 The name of the sound honours English explorer William Scoresby, who in 1822 mapped the fjord area in detail.
+The name “Sound” comes from the Scandinavian word “Sund” for “strait”, which is commonly used to describe narrow waterways between landmasses.

 Geography

-Scoresby Sound lies between Jameson Land to the north, and Knud Rasmussen Land to the south.
+Scoresby Sound lies between Jameson Land to the north, and King Christian IX Land to the south.
 To the west beyond Milne Island is the Renland peninsula.
 The land surrounding the fjord is mostly mountainous, with steep rising edges.